 We have to get it right.
 Our health depends on it.

 You may work through things a little quicker than anticipated which is a bonus.
-One thing is for sure, we cannot over extend ourselves Even though much of this work is mental rather than physical, pain causes extreme fatigue and fatigue worsens pain.
+One thing is for sure, we cannot over extend ourselves.
+Even though much of this research work is mental rather than physical, pain causes extreme fatigue and fatigue worsens pain.
 Administrative work is tiring and always exasperates my fatigue which in turn escalates my pain.

 Slowly, slowly is the only way to make major decisions and definitely the only way to execute them.